What's new in Azure SQL Database?

 Hyperscale elastic pool maintenance window support September 2024 You can configure a non-default maintenance window for a Hyperscale elastic pool.
 For more information, read Blog: Maintenance window support for Azure SQL Database Hyperscale elastic pools.

-CURRENT_DATE Transact-SQL August 2024 A Transact-SQL (T-SQL) function that returns the current database system date as a date value, without the database time and time zone offset.
+CURRENT_DATE August 2024 The CURRENT_DATE Transact-SQL (T-SQL) function returns the current database system date as a date value, without the database time and time zone offset.

 Maintenance window support for Hyperscale August 2024 Maintenance window support for Hyperscale databases is now generally available.